arafathossain05/arafathossain05/README.md

 ## 🧑‍💻 About Me

 I am an enthusiastic **Information and Communication Engineering (ICE)** student at **Pabna University of Science & Technology (PUST)**.
-I am passionate about learning new technologies, improving my programming skills, and solving real-world problems through code.

-Currently, I am building a strong foundation in **C, C++, Java, Python, and Web Development**, with a focus on **Object-Oriented Programming and problem solving**.
+I am passionate about learning new technologies, improving my programming skills, and solving real-world problems through code.Currently, I am building a strong foundation in **C, C++, Java, Python, and Web Development**, with a focus on **Object-Oriented Programming and problem solving**.
 My long-term goal is to become a skilled **Software Engineer** and contribute to meaningful, real-world software projects while continuously learning and growing.

 ## 🎓 Education